Argyrophenga antipodum: Cultural uses

 Butterflies are considered to be poorly represented in New Zealand, and thus those species that are present are considered to be culturally important for maintaining biodiversity.
 This would be particularly significant in the case of species such as the common tussock which are unable to be found elsewhere.

-The native Maori have never used butterflies for anything culturally, however, butterflies are called pūrerehua, or commonly, pupa, which translates to "nod".
+The native Māori have never used butterflies for anything culturally, however, butterflies are called pūrerehua, or commonly, pupa, which translates to "nod".
 This is due to the likeness to nodding that the pupa's abdomen has as it bends back and forth during flight.
 Pupae were sometimes used in a children's game where the children would ask their grandparents if they could hold the pupa.
 They would do so between their thumb and forefinger then ask questions such as, "am I a good girl?" and if the pupa bent its abdomen up then it would mean "yes", and if it bent its abdomen down it would mean "no".